 You may be able to file an uninsured or underinsured motorist claim with your own insurance company if you have uninsured or underinsured motorist coverage.
 Your auto policy coverage should apply because you were on a vehicle during the accident.

-John Foy & Associates doesn’t take a payment until there is a recovery for you.
-Since we’re a bit larger, we can afford to take our time getting you the best recovery possible.
+John Foy & Associates doesn’t take payment until there is a recovery for you.
+Since our firm is a bit larger, we can afford to take our time getting you the best recovery possible.
 We’ll help you get the best medical care and that your bicycle is repaired or replaced.
 In that rare case where there is no settlement, there will be no fee for you.

-John Foy & Associates has someone available to talk to you 24/7, every day of the year, including Christmas.
-Give us a call at 404-400-4000.
-The call is free and confidential.
+The Atlanta bicycle accident lawyers at John Foy & Associates are available to talk to you 24/7, every day of the year, including Christmas.
+Give us a call or contact us online for your FREE initial consultation.